notAnotherAverageJoe/JavaScript-cookie-clicker-tutorial-/README.md

-# Cookie Clicker Game 🍪
+# Tutorial for a Cookie Clicker Game 🍪

 Welcome to Cookie Clicker Game, a simple and addictive browser-based game where you click on a cookie and thats it!
 How many cicks can you do before succumbing to arthritis?